snphillips/artportfolio/README.md

 `git clone https://github.com/snphillips/artportfolio.git`

-To run locally, using your terminal cd into the project folder and nmp start:
+To run locally, using your terminal cd into the project folder then type nmp start:

 `cd artporfolio`

 `npm start`

+Open a browser and navigate to http://localhost:3000/

 ## Created with
 - React.js